EricCpy/BankingApp/README.md

   - Annual interest calculation
   - Interest rate management
   - List and filter account transactions
-    - Export transactions of a specific period to PDF

 This repository is a monorepository containing frontend and backend of the banking app.
 The [backend](bankingapp) is implemented with Spring Boot 3 and the [frontend](bankingapp-ui) with Angular 17.